1COOS/chatgpt-bot/README.md

   </a>
 </p>

-> Get a discord bot or a telegram bot in a few steps
+> Get a discord bot and a telegram bot in a few steps

 ## Features
 - [x] Private conversation